2022 Pennsylvania House of Representatives election: Aftermath

-For months after the election, partisan control of the chamber was claimed by both parties with 3 vacancies due to Democrats not being able to take their seats due to death or resignation.
+For months after the election, partisan control of the chamber was claimed by both parties, with three vacancies due to Democrats not being able to take their seats due to death or resignation.
 After protracted bipartisan negotiations, 16 Republicans joined all Democrats in voting for Mark Rozzi as Speaker, who subsequently announced that he would become an independent and no longer caucus with the Democrats.
-However, a special session to set operating rules in the House on November 9 was postponed indefinitely and Jim Gregory, who nominated Rozzi as Speaker, called for him to resign, claiming that he broke a promise to switch his party registration to an independent.
+However, a special session to set operating rules in the House on November 9 was postponed indefinitely, and Jim Gregory, who nominated Rozzi as Speaker, called for him to resign, claiming that he had broken his promise to switch his party registration to independent.
+Rozzi never left the Democratic caucus, instead resigning the speakership after passing an amendment to provide relief for victims of childhood sexual abuse in the Roman Catholic Church.
+Joanna McClinton would be elected speaker in a party-line vote following special elections to fill the vacant seats in February 2023.